Core Registration & Core Policy

-After this date students MAY NOT drop or change sections of their Core classes.
-Students with questions and concerns should see their academic advisers.
+After this date, students MAY NOT drop or change sections of their Core classes.
+Students with questions and concerns should see their academic advisors.
 This Core Drop Date happens much earlier than the regular drop date, so it is imperative that students keep this deadline in mind as they work out their schedules.